mozesjacobs/StyleTransferGallery/README.md

 # StyleTransferGallery
-Style transfer gallery for LoL and JJK images
+Style transfer gallery for League of Legends (LoL) and hand-picked images.

 ## What is neural style transfer?